ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 ## Performance considerations
 {: #baas-performance-considerations}

-Restoring boot and data volumes from a backup snapshot has the following performance implications:
+Restoring boot and data volumes from a backup snapshot have the following performance implications:

 ### Performance considerations when using restoring a volume from a backup snapshot
 {: #baas-vol-perf}